sandstreamdev/std/is/integer.md

 ## Questions

-- How to check is a given value is an integer?
+- How to check if a given value is an integer?
-- How to check is a given number is an integer?
+- How to check if a given number is an integer?